j91321/ansible-role-auditbeat/README.md

 Auditbeat should also work on Oracle Enterprise Linux but only with RHCK.

 \* Auditbeat on Windows supports different set of features.
 If you wish to achieve similar functionality use Sysmon + Winlogbeat

+\*\* If you want to run auditbeat on Gentoo, you will need to create your own ebuild, if you want to use the `system` metricset, you will need to build auditbeat with x-pack folder with the elastic licence.

 If you wish to run Auditbeat from docker container use the official docker [image](https://hub.docker.com/_/auditbeat) provided by Elastic.